 There are many different types of facelift procedures.
 From traditional facelifts to mini facelifts, your recovery time will vary depending on the complexity of your cosmetic surgery.
 Mini facelifts can have quicker recovery times because it requires fewer incisions.
-However, depending on the extent of your skin tightening, this may not be an option.
+However, depending on the extent of your skin tightening or the removal of excess skin, this may not be an option.

 Following Post-Operative Instructions

 It is just as important to follow your post-op instructions as it is for the surgeon to perform the surgery.
-By following the instructions on how to clean your face, activities to avoid, and more, you’re more likely to receive the best results.
-In addition, it will help shorten your recovery and help prevent any complications from forming.
+By following the instructions on how to clean your face, activities to avoid, and more, you’re more likely to receive the best results from your facelift.
+In addition, it will help shorten your facelift recovery time and help prevent any complications from forming.